epoupon/fileshelter/INSTALL.md

 systemctl start fileshelter
 ```

-Log traces can be accessed using journactl:
+Logs can be accessed using `journalctl`:
 ```sh
 journalctl -u fileshelter.service
 ```